sigmod/sqlpp/document.md

       { "g": [ { "fb_msg": { "message-id": 6, "author-id": 2, "in-response-to": 1, "sender-location": point("31.5,75.56"), "message": " like t-mobile its platform is mind-blowing" } }, { "fb_msg": { "message-id": 3, "author-id": 2, "in-response-to": 4, "sender-location": point("48.09,81.01"), "message": " like samsung the plan is amazing" } } ], "author-id": 2 }
     ]

-As we can see from the results, for each output group, the renamed variable `message`, `fb_msg`, becomes a field in the nested records that constitute the collection with field name `g`.
+As we can see from the results, for each output group, the renamed variable `message`, `fb_msg`, becomes a field in the nested records that constitute a collection with field name `g`.

 The group variable makes more complex, composable, nested subqueries over a group possible.
-The next example shows a case where there is subquery in the select clause to further process the resulting groups, which is denoted by the group variable `g`, from the Group By clause.
+The next example shows a case where there is subquery in the select clause to further process the resulting groups, which is denoted by the group variable `g`, from the `GROUP BY` clause.

 #### Example